-Only half in US want coronavirus vaccine shots: poll
+Only half in US want coronavirus vaccine shots: Poll

 The Food and Drug Administration is poring over study results to be sure the shots are safe before deciding whether to allow mass vaccinations.

+Britain began giving the Pfizer-BioNTech jab to its most vulnerable people this week.
+Canada has approved the same vaccine, with a rollout likely to begin in late December.

-Despite the hopeful news, feelings haven’t changed much from an AP-NORC poll in May.
+But despite the hopeful news on coronavirus vaccines and the deadly toll wrought by the pandemic, sentiments in the US haven’t changed much from an AP-NORC poll in May.

-In the survey of 1117 adults conducted December 3-7, about 3 in 10 said they are very or extremely confident the first available vaccines will have been properly tested for safety and effectiveness.
+In the survey of 1117 adults conducted from December 3-7, about three in 10 said they were very or extremely confident that the first available vaccines might not have been properly tested for safety and effectiveness.

-About an equal number said they are not confident.
+About an equal number said they were not confident.
 The rest fell somewhere in the middle.

-Experts have stressed no corners were cut during development of the vaccine, attributing the speedy work to billions in government funding and more than a decade of behind-the-scenes research.
+Experts have stressed no corners were cut during the vaccine’s development, attributing the speedy work to billions in government funding and more than a decade of behind-the-scenes research.

-Among those who don’t want to get vaccinated, about 3 in 10 say they aren’t concerned about getting seriously ill from coronavirus and around a quarter say the outbreak isn’t as serious as some say.
+Among those who did not want to get vaccinated, about three in 10 said they weren’t concerned about getting seriously ill from the virus.
+A quarter did not believe the outbreak was as serious as some said.

-About 7 in 10 of those who said they won’t get vaccinated are concerned about side effects.

-Among Americans who won’t get vaccinated, the poll found 43 per cent are concerned the vaccine itself could infect them – something scientifically impossible, since the shots don’t contain virus.